1bryanvalenzuela/lol-simple-analysis/README.md

 # Simple League of Legends Data Script
 Simple python script for analyzing League of Legends data.

+- You can test it by running the jupyter notebook, .py is in development.

 # Questions solving
 - Most played champions by user and general
 - Champions winrate by user and general